PerezEnric/Assets-Zip-Management-with-PhysFS/docs/Index.md

 # PhysFS

-First of all, according to icculus.org definition: "PhysFS is a library to provide abstract acces to various archives".
+First of all, according to icculus.org definition: "PhysFS is a library to provide abstract access to various archives".
+It is a portable, flexible input/output file abstraction.
+It brings different benefits:
+* It is safe, which means that no file access is permited outside the specified directories.
+* It is flexible, so achives (specially zip files) can be used transparently as directory structures.